 “I plan to use the award to compare the relationships between mayors and NGOs in Peru and Bolivia to investigate the factors that facilitate collaboration and to examine what types of collaboration have yielded better results in the water and sanitation sector,” Nelson Nunez added.

+Read about all the winners here.
 The call for the 2018 awards will be announced later this year.
 Visit advance.unm.edu for more information or follow us at @advanceunm.

 As long as humans have looked toward the stars, we have wondered what lies beyond our view.
 Patricia Henning, the associate vice president of research and a professor of physics and astronomy at the University of New Mexico, has taken a leading role in finding that answer.

 Henning was part of a team of scientists from around the globe that discovered 883 new galaxies using the Commonwealth Scientific and Industrial Research Organisation’s (CSIRO) Parkes radio telescope.
 The group published the results in 2016.